 Questions about copyright?
-Join us for an information session.
+Join us for a virtual information session.
 Can't make it during a scheduled session?
 No problem!
-We'll come to you - in person, over the phone, or online.
+We'll come to you - over the phone, or online.

 Find out more about sessions for:

-If these dates do not fit your schedule, let the Copyright Office come to you.
+If these dates do not fit your schedule, let the Copyright Office virtually come to you.

 Are you thinking of including in your thesis someone else's photograph, table, figure, chart or diagram?
 Want to modify or adapt it first?
 Find out what you need to know about copyright while preparing your thesis - whether you can use images and text created by others, if and when permission is needed, how to get permission, how to find free resources, details of the Copyright Act, who owns the copyright to your thesis, and more.

-If these dates do not fit your schedule, please contact the Copyright Office at 204-474-7277 / 9607 or email@example.com to arrange a meeting or presentation on a date, time and location that fits your schedule.
+Please contact the Copyright Office at 204-474-7277 / 9607 or email@example.com to arrange a virtual meeting or presentation on a date, and time that fits your schedule.

 Do you and your colleagues need an update on using copyrighted material for research or administrative purposes?

-Information sessions can be scheduled for groups of any size, and for any research or administrative unit at the University of Manitoba.
+Virtual information sessions can be scheduled for groups of any size, and for any research or administrative unit at the University of Manitoba.
 Sessions are usually scheduled for 30 minutes, but can be adjusted to your needs.
-If you would like to schedule an information session specifically for your faculty/department/unit, or if you would like to meet one-on-one, please contact firstname.lastname@example.org.
+If you would like to schedule an information session specifically for your faculty/department/unit, or if you would like a session one-on-one, please contact firstname.lastname@example.org.